ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: Conclusions

 \section{Conclusions}

-In this study, a recognition-oriented speech enhancement model (ROSE) based on multi-objective learning is proposed to achieve the SE task of the ATC domain, while improving the ASR performance without model retraining.
-Specifically, The ABSF and CSAtt blocks highlight informative information and suppress redundant factors, enhancing the ability of the model to learn objective-related features.
+In this study, a recognition-oriented speech enhancement model (ROSE) based on multi-objective learning is proposed to achieve the SE task in the ATC domain, which enables us to improve the ASR performance without model retraining.
+Specifically, the ABSF and CSAtt modules highlight informative information and suppress redundant factors, enhancing the ability of the model to learn objective-related features.
+The ASR-oriented loss function is designed to guide the model to capture ASR-related representations in spectral scales.
 The multi-objective learning acquires the common representations across the two optimization objectives by combining the task-oriented loss function, achieving mutual promotion of SE and ASR tasks performance.
-The experiment results show that the proposed framework can not only achieve the desired performance on the ATC corpus, but can be generalized to the public open-source datasets.
+The experiment results show that for both the SE and ASR tasks, the proposed framework can not only achieve the desired performance on the ATC corpus, but also be generalized to the public open-source datasets.
+The proposed framework can generate high-quality speech to address the speech echo in the ATC domain, as well as preferred ASR performance without any model retraining.
+In addition, all the proposed technical modules contribute to the expected performance improvements, as demonstrated by ablation studies.
+These improvements can also be applied to other neural architectures to enhance task performance.
+The visualization results showed that the proposed attention mechanism can learn informative weight distributions, providing interpretability for its performance effectiveness.